PGY2: Hematology/Oncology (UC Medical Center)

 Pharmacy Morbidity, Mortality, and Improvement

-PGY1 and PGY2 pharmacy residents will present one pharmacy-specific process improvement opportunity at the Monthly Pharmacy Morbidity, Mortality, and Improvement (MMI) case conference.
-A written summary will be prepared for inclusion in the quarterly MMI continuing education publication.
+Each PGY2 Oncology Resident will present one pharmacy-specific process improvement opportunity at the Monthly Pharmacy Morbidity, Mortality, and Improvement (MMI) case conference.
+A written summary will be developed by the resident for ACPE continuing education for pharmacists.

 Medication use evaluation (MUE)

-PGY1 and PGY2 pharmacy residents will conduct an MUE coordinated through each resident’s assigned committee.
-The MUE is completed within the first half of the academic year and will be presented by the resident to the Drug Policy Development or other relevant committee.
+Each PGY2 Oncology Resident will conduct an MUE coordinated through each resident’s assigned committee.
+The resident may choose to complete in the first half or second half of the year, based on resident preference.
+Presentation of results will occur by the resident to the Chemotherapy, Biologics and infusion Subcommittee of the Drug Policy Development, or other relevant committee.

 Committee involvement

-The PGY2 Oncology Pharmacy Resident will serve as an active member of The Chemotherapy and Biologics Subcommittee.
+Each PGY2 Oncology Resident will serve as an active member of The Chemotherapy and Biologics Subcommittee

 Independent practice

-The PGY2 Oncology Pharmacy Resident will assist with provision of pharmacy coverage for rapid responses, Code Blue, and Code Violet for their services while inpatient, as well as rapid responses to oncology infusion areas while on ambulatory rotations (in addition to the rapid response team.)
-The residents will be an on-call resource one evening a week (staffing oncology pharmacy office from 4pm to 6pm, then remainder of call from home), as well as providing weekend clinical coverage to the oncology and solid organ transplant service lines approximately every 3 weeks.
-The PGY2 resident may also spend a month working with the Pulmonology Consult Team to ensure safe antibiotic use in cystic fibrosis patients, depending on completion of this activity as a PGY1 or additional interest as a PGY2.
+Each PGY2 Oncology Resident will assist with provision of pharmacy coverage for rapid responses, Code Blue, and Code Violet for their services while inpatient, as well as rapid responses to oncology infusion areas while on ambulatory rotations (in addition to the rapid response team.)
+The residents will not participate in the departmental on-call program, but will serve as an on-call resource one evening a week, with on-site availability from 4pm to 6pm; the remainder of call will occur from home for urgent clinical hematology/oncology issues.
+Each PGY2 Oncology Resident will also provide weekend clinical coverage to the oncology and solid organ transplant service lines approximately every 3 weeks, as well as coverage of Thanksgiving or Christmas.
+The residents may also spend a month working with the Pulmonology Consult Team to ensure safe antibiotic use in patients with cystic fibrosis, contingent on completion of this activity as a PGY1, or additional interest as a PGY2.

 Professional conferences

-PGY1 and PGY2 residents are required to attend the ASHP Midyear Clinical Meeting/UHC meeting (December) and Great Lakes Pharmacy Resident Conference (May).
-Additionally, the PGY2 Oncology Resident will be expected to attend the Residency Exchange (fall) and the Hematology/Oncology Pharmacy Association Meeting (late March.)
+PGY2 Oncology Residents are required to attend the ASHP Midyear Clinical Meeting/Vizient Meeting (December) and Great Lakes Pharmacy Resident Conference (April/May).
+Additionally, the PGY2 Oncology Resident will be expected to attend the Residency Exchange (fall) and the Hematology/Oncology Pharmacy Association Meeting (late March/early April), unless otherwise determined by the program director.
+Alternative experiences will be arranged if extenuating circumstances preclude attendance

 Salary and benefits